 - Backer proof: As a part of the communication with our backers for a certain game, we share all files with them.
 Within a set time frame, they will have the opportunity to check all files to find potential errors.
 We anticipate that there will not be any errors in these files because we've already caught them.
 But this step evolved from numerous requests for this level of transparency and we think it's a great idea.
 Contributions from dedicated customers who can help us see what we have missed is valuable and real in the boardgame community.

 - Discord proof: In the same way as for Backer proof, our Discord server members get all files shared and get a set time frame within which they will have the opportunity to check all files to find potential errors.
 Discord server members will get this opportunity for all games, not only the ones they have backed.
-After this step, the files are sent to the manufacturer.

 - Manufacturer proof: A good manufacturer is scrutinizing every detail in a project.
 They can not give much feedback on the content but they can check all physical aspects of the game.
 We appreciate and encourage the manufacturers we collaborate with to be mercilessly thorough in this step, which sometimes prolongs the production process considerably, but that is better than errors.